 Proponents of immigration enforcement have begun to face off with opponents, leading to tense encounters in Minnesota

-A US judge on Friday restricted federal agents from interfering with peaceful protesters in Minnesota, after President Donald Trump said there was no immediate need to invoke the Insurrection Act over the demonstrations.
+A US judge restricted federal agents on Friday from interfering with peaceful protesters in Minnesota, after President Donald Trump said there was no immediate need to invoke the Insurrection Act over the demonstrations.

 Originally published on doc.afp.com, part of the BLOX Digital Content Exchange.